-Fourteen individuals and organizations will be inducted into The Chicago LGBT Hall of Fame on Oct.
-11, at 6 p.m, at The Chicago History Museum, 1601 N. Clark St. A brief reception will precede the presentation of the awards.
+Fourteen individuals and organizations were inducted into The Chicago LGBT Hall of Fame on Oct.
+11, at 6 p.m, at The Chicago History Museum, 1601 N. Clark St. A brief reception preceded the presentation of the awards.

 The only city-sanctioned LGBT Hall of Fame in the world, The Chicago LGBT Hall of Fame was founded in 1991 to honor Chicago’s people and entities, nominated by the community, who have made significant contributions to the quality of life or well-being of the LGBT community and the city of Chicago.
 The Chicago LGBT Hall of Fame inductees for 2022 were selected from a slate of candidates submitted by Chicago’s LGBT community.

 This year’s eight individuals, three organizations, and three “Friend of the Community” (ally) inductees are as follows:

 Rick Aguilar, a professional photographer recognized for documenting the LGBT community for over 30 years and for his support for numerous LGBT organizations by donating his services.

 Zahara Monique Bassett, a nationally recognized visionary activist and long-time advocate for transgender and HIV rights, social justice, health equity, and LGBT equality.

 Dr. Maya Green, who helped establish clinics that serve openly LGBTQ individuals on the south and west sides of Chicago.
 She also serves on the AMA-LGBTQ Medical Advisory Committee and is the recipient of many awards.

 Matthew Harvat, DJ., producer, and performance artist, known professionally as CircuitMOM, for 30+ years of for bringing Broadway-style production numbers, DJ sets, and event decorations to charity and fundraising work.